benbraide/InlineJS/README.md

 **Example:** `<input type="text" x-on:keydown.esc="open = false">`

-You can specify specific keys to listen for using keydown modifiers appended to the `x-on:keydown` directive.
+You can specify specific keys to listen for using `keydown` modifiers appended to the `x-on:keydown` directive.
 Note that the modifiers are kebab-cased versions of `Event.key` values.

 Examples: `enter`, `escape`, `arrow-up`, `arrow-down`

 > Note: You can also listen for system-modifier key combinations like: `x-on:keydown.ctrl.enter="foo"`
 > Multiple keys can be combined for alternatives e.g. `x-on:keydown.enter.space`
+> Character ranges can be specified e.g. `x-on:keydown.a-z` `x-on:keydown.0-9`
+> Character groups can be specified e.g. `x-on:keydown.alpha` `x-on:keydown.digits`

 **`.outside` modifier**